Adamskoullos/ProDev/README.md

 * Developer performance reporting and analysis
 * Multiple team authentication - so when a user logs in they only have access to their private team bubble
 * In app notifications of unread chat messages
+* Breaking out the theme mode property and adding a users object on the back end within firestore so the mode can be saved to a users profile and loaded on login

 ## User Stories